Here is your February 27, 2015 update on the Americans with Disabilities Act 25th Anniversary Celebration.

 MSCOD contracted with the Improve Group, an external research group from Saint Paul, to study what the employment landscape in Minnesota looks like now that ADA has been law for 25 years.
 We are examining how employment—both for the employer, and the disabled individual who may currently be employed, or is seeking employment—has been impacted by the ADA.

-[The survey is now closed]
+[The survey is now closed.
+Thank you for your participation.]

 Please share it with everyone!